-After about a year post-injury, the likelihood of full emergence of consciousness is very low, so even Red Wing will discharge patients to long-term care unless the family is prepared to care for them.
+After about a year post-injury, the likelihood of full emergence of consciousness is very low, so rehab facilities and hospitals will discharge patients to long-term care unless the family is prepared to care for them.
 These are the families who need another alternative.
-They may be in long-term care when they come to us, or may be at home where the family cannot care for them any longer.
-We have been advised by several sources--trauma centers, rehab facilities, and hospitals--that we would be able to find enough patients to fill our beds, most likely more than we can serve.
+They may be in long-term care when they come to us, or be at home where the family may not be able to care for them any longer.

-Our residents will be non-ambulatory, non-verbal, incontinent, and will likely have a G-tube for administration of medications and liquid nutrition.
-They will need maximum assistance with all activities of daily living (ADL's), including full assist with motorized transfers between bed and wheelchair.
+Our residents are all non-ambulatory, non-verbal, incontinent, and may either eat softened foods and/or have a G-tube for administration of medications and liquid nutrition.
+They need maximum assistance with all activities of daily living (ADL's), including full assist with motorized transfers between bed and wheelchair.

 Our admission criteria have been developed to include adults age 18 and over who may have spent at least a year post-onset of injury in sub-acute and other residential facilities where aggressive coma stimulation, medication, and physical therapies are prescribed.
 After one year, the recovery potential for patients in a minimally conscious state is very low, and we establish our criteria this way to insure that every individual has at least had every chance for the best outcome possible.
 Our residents will have already reached the last phase in the aggressive coma stimulation programs offered by facilities such as Bethesda Rehabilitation Hospital in St. Paul and may already be in a long-term care facility, with or without a Brain Injury program.

 a.
 Between the ages of 18 and 54 upon admission

 b.
 Has a severe and permanent disorder of consciousness, such as a traumatic or acquired brain injury